joshblack/graph/README.md

 # Tests

-To run the tests, use an ES6 compiler for mocha
+To run the tests, use: `npm test`.

-`mocha --compilers js:mocha-traceur test/*.js`

 # Guidelines this project uses to try out what Crockford does in **JavaScript: The Better Parts** talks